CptGummiball/SimpleFTPSync/README.md

 # SimpleFTPSync Plugin
 ## Overview
-SimpleFTPSync is a Bukkit/Spigot plugin designed for easy and flexible synchronization of folders using either FTP or SFTP protocols.
+SimpleFTPSync is a Bukkit/Spigot plugin designed for easy and flexible synchronization of folders using either FTP, SFTP or FTPS protocols.
 This plugin allows you to synchronize specific folders on your server with remote servers, providing a convenient way to manage and update content.

 ## USAGE